simonh1000/angular-http-server/README.md

 # Angular-HTTP-Server

-Should work with any Single Page App frmaework that use a router to change the URL
+Should work with any Single Page App framework that use a router to change the URL.

 ## Rationale